 Applicants also need to state where they are currently or planning on attending university.
 We require that applicants provide proof of this, and it’s important to remember that we will make the transfer out to you.

-Winners for the SDL Achievers Scholarship are selected 4 times a year, with submission deadlines on December 29, March 28, June 28 and September 28.
+Winners for the SDL Achievers Scholarship are selected Quarterly, with application submission deadlines on June 28, September 28, December 28, March 28.

 Colleen McMahon, Washington State University, Pullman, WA.